-Our Personal Injury Solicitors offer free legal advice and deal with working at height accident claims on a No Win No Fee basis.
+Most working at height claims can be dealt with on a No Win No Fee basis.

-Every year we secure millions of pounds in compensation for people injured in accidents across the UK.
+Every year our Personal Injury Solicitors secure millions of pounds in compensation for people injured in accidents across the UK.
 We offer a free injury claim assessment service to help you understand if there's a realistic chance of being awarded compensation.
 Simply provide us with the details about your working at height accident and your injuries and we will assess your claim free of charge.

 As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.